dcooney/react-npm-starter/README.md

 # React NPM Starter Project

-A starter project for rapidly publishing [npm](https://www.npmjs.com/) packages with React and TypeScript.
+A starter project (or boilerplate) for rapidly publishing [npm](https://www.npmjs.com/) packages with React and TypeScript.

 This project is intended to help streamline individual package development by bundling the dependencies required to start publishing packages into a single resource.